The Probability of Life2020 Mar 27

 Note that some people imagine that life on earth was seeded from elsewhere in the universe.
 (This is called panspermia.)

 This number of 1e143 chances for life appearing in the universe already includes all the (supposedly additional) chances of life from panspermia.
+Panspermia is already accounted for.
 Panspermia does not help to solve the problem of life.

-This is quite unrealistically generous for search chances for the universe because each of these chances is at the level of one atom, even though many many atoms together would be needed for any one living thing.
+Also, this is quite unrealistically generous for search chances for the universe because each of these chances is at the level of one atom.
+Many, many atoms together would actually be needed for any one living thing.
 So there should actually be less chances given.
+(At least divided by the number of atoms in a minimal living thing.)
 However, the difficulty of the search is so great that being this generous won't even weaken the argument here.

 Wikipedia: Minimal genome